Getaway Artist Outdoor Adventurer

 Rock Climb In and Around the County

 With Butte County as your anchor, you’ll find no shortage of nearby crags to climb.
 For urban climbs, head to Chico to scale the basalt in Upper Bidwell Park or practice ever-changing routes at the indoors Terrain Park Climbing Center.
-In the Plumas National Forest, you can enjoy Butte County favorite Bald Rock or Grizzly Dome just across the county line.
+In the Plumas National Forest, you can enjoy Butte County favorite Bald Rock Dome or Grizzly Dome just across the county line.
 A couple of hours away, you can explore Pigeon Cliff , The Mill , or the Leavitt Training Area for a few hours before returning to Butte County for a night out on the town.